pixelpark/scg/DOCUMENTATION.md

   t.b.d

 Since we are in a NodeJS based environment, we use the Node package manager npm.
-This reduces the effort to install the service by cloning th egit repositories and to do `npm install`
+This reduces the effort to install the service by cloning the git repositories and to do `npm install`